Photo by Becca Tapert on Unsplash.

 When you follow these guides, you will be one step closer to a microplastic-free lifestyle that is better for you and your family's health.

-If you want to learn more about ways to reduce your daily microplastic consumption for good, read on in our Going Microplastic-Free Guide.
+If you want to learn more about ways to reduce your daily microplastic consumption for good, read on in our full guide.

 Plastic tupperware is incredibly convenient, but will leach microplastics into your stored food and especially when microwaved or reheated.
 Photo by Kathleen Franklin, Wikimedia Commons.